rayglover-ibm/cuda-bindings/docs/blog-article-pt2.md

 ---

-The `src/kernels` folder contains our algorithm.
-The term _kernel_ is used to describe a low-level building block which facilitates some higher-level algorithm or subroutine.
-A kernel may be invoked directly by a consumer of your library or rather via some higher-level public API.
-There can be several kernel implementations for the same logical operation; it's the job of our library to select one based on the inputs to the operation and the capabilities of the underlying hardware.
+The `src/kernels` folder will contain our algorithm.
+The term _kernel_ is used to describe a low-level building block which facilitates some higher-level algorithm.
+A kernel may be invoked directly by a consumer of your library, but more typically kernels are encapsulated via some higher-level public API defined by the library.
+There can be several kernel implementations for the same logical operation; it's the job of the library to select one based on the inputs to the operation and the capabilities of the underlying hardware.

 For `mwe` our single kernel will be called `add`, which unsurprisingly just adds integers together.
-We'll have 2 kernel implementations distinguished by their _compute mode_.
-The _compute mode_ determines where the kernel is executed i.e. `CPU` or `CUDA`, but you could imagine others, for instance `OpenCL`, `FPGA`, `OpenMP` and so on.
+We'll have 2 kernel implementations, distinguished by their _compute mode_.
+The _compute mode_ determines where the kernel is executed, i.e. `CPU` or `CUDA`, but you could imagine others, for instance `OpenCL`, `FPGA`, `OpenMP` and so on.

 <br>